 What is Ofcom?

-Ofcom is the communications regulator.
+Ofcom is the communications regulator in the UK.

 We regulate the TV and radio sectors, fixed line telecoms, mobiles, postal services, plus the airwaves over which wireless devices operate.